Los Glaciares National Park

 Perito Moreno National Park

 It’s difficult to think of a more iconic glacier than Perito Moreno.
-This 97 sq. mile behemoth is nearly 20 miles in length and is active, meaning it is experiencing episodes of growth and contraction, but remains at a steady size.
-The glacier is fed by the Southern Patagonia Ice Field, the world's second largest contiguous extrapolar ice field from the west, in Chile.
-To sit and watch massive blocks of ice calve off if its face, thundering down to the lake to their demise is an unforgettable experience.
+This 97-square-mile behemoth is nearly 20 miles in length and is active, experiencing episodes of growth and contraction while maintaining a steady size.
+The glacier is fed by the Southern Patagonia Ice Field, the world's second-largest contiguous extrapolar ice field, from the west in Chile.
+Watching massive blocks of ice calve off its face, thundering down into the lake, is an unforgettable experience.
 You can both hear and feel the power of nature in these consistent and frequent calving events.

-The wall of the glacier is more than three miles wide and it can reach heights of 240 feet above the water and nearly 600 feet below.
-On a cloudy day, the deep blue of the glacier, along with streaks of debris that the glacier carved from the land make for an amazing sight.
+The wall of the glacier is more than three miles wide and can reach heights of 240 feet above the water and nearly 600 feet below.
+On a cloudy day, the deep blue of the glacier, along with streaks of debris that the glacier carved from the land, makes for an amazing sight.
 Tall mountains hug the glacier, forcing its icy mass through the submerged fjord.
 It terminates at Lago Argentino, the biggest freshwater lake in Argentina.

 Perito Moreno Glacier, Argentina